 10. Diagnosing Gastritis

 Determining if gastritis is the cause of your dog's symptoms is important, especially if they're experiencing symptoms over a longer period of time because there could be a more serious health concern behind the issue.

-While the cause of acute gastritis usually goes undetermined due to its short duration, there are a few ways to determine the cause of chronic gastritis.
+While the cause of acute gastritis usually goes undetermined due to its short duration, there are a clinical signs to determine the underlying cause of chronic gastritis.

 Your vet will most likely perform a chemical blood profile, which provides them with information like: